- 3/4HP Cold Therapy Chiller with built in pump – outdoor rated!

 Optional Install kit includes:

-- Filter stand, filter canister and 5 micron filter.
+- Attached filter canister with 150 micron washable / reusable filter.
 3/4″ barbed connections

 - 2qty bulkheads – require 1″ hole through the wall of your tank